phon(o)-

 Sound.

-[Greek phōnē, sound, voice.]
+Greek phōnē, sound, voice.

 A phonograph is an early form of gramophone using cylinders; phonetics is the study and classification of speech sounds; a phoneme is one of the perceptually distinct units of sound in a specified language that distinguish one word from another; phonotactics is the study of the rules governing the possible phoneme sequences in a language; phonics is a method of teaching people to read by correlating sounds with symbols in an alphabetic writing system; a phonon is a quantum of energy or a quasiparticle associated with a compressional wave such as sound or a vibration of a crystal lattice.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.